 - electric wheelchairs – designed for people with poor upper body muscle strength or quadriplegia (paralysis in all four limbs)

-The NHS supply wheelchairs free of charge, but the range of models available is often limited.
-If you want a more sophisticated model, you will have to pay for it.
-Your primary care trust (PCT) may be able to help fund some of the cost.
-Find your PCT.
+The NHS supplies wheelchairs free of charge, but the range of models available is often limited.
+If you want a more sophisticated model, you will have to pay some or all of the cost.
+Your local clinical commissioning group (CCG) may be able to help fund some of the cost.
+Find your local CCG.

 Read more about wheelchairs and scooters and NHS wheelchair services.